ItJustWorksTM/EiffelVis/README.md

 To contribute to this repository, please see the [contribution guidelines](./CONTRIBUTING.md).

 If you would like to read more about the algorithm used by EiffelVis, please see the [algorithm concept](./frontend/README.md#layout-algorithm).

+Copyright © 2022, EiffelVis.
+EiffelVis is a product by ItJustWorks™️.